Geronimo: An American Legend: Casting

-Shooting
+Filming

 Filming started in May 1993.
 The film was shot in Utah, Tucson, Arizona, and Culver City, California.
 Filming locations in Utah include Professor Valley, Onion Creek, Potash, Dead Horse Point, Needles Overlook, Bates Ranch, Lawson Ranch, and Ruby Ranch Road.

-On 9 May, Gross wrote that "Walter has some leeriness about Jason Patric's proclivity for a lot of takes."
+On May 9, Gross wrote that "Walter has some leeriness about Jason Patric's proclivity for a lot of takes."
 He also wrote that "grappling with Jason's angst and assessing the strengths and weaknesses of his acting method is Walter's biggest 'problem' on the movie – and also, of course, his richest creative opportunity.
 Jason's potential is so enormous that it is frustrating not to have full, unstopped access to it.
 The name we can't but help invoke in comparison is Brando."
 Gross says there were some concerns from the studio that the Indians were not sympathetic enough.
 "But we're not telling the story of the spiritual Sioux", wrote Gross.
 "We're telling the story of the Apache; the Spartans, not the Athenians.
 Their art was war."

 The character of Sieber was meant to ride off into the sunset at the end of the movie but during filming Hill felt that the running time was going to be too long and so decided to kill off the character.
 "If I'd known I was going to die I might not have done the movie", said Duvall.
 "I've died nine times in films."
 Gross says the scene where Sieber runs into the bounty hunters was Hill's homage to Cormac McCarthy's novel Blood Meridian.

-Gross says that Walter Hill put a dance scene in the movie because John Ford once gave him advice that "you have to put songs and musical numbers in these things."
+Gross says that Hill put a dance scene in the movie because John Ford once gave him advice that "you have to put songs and musical numbers in these things."

-Hill shot the film with an unusual combination of a wide screen and long, telescopic lenses to produce huge landscape filled with small, but carefully defined, human figures."I also thought – this is a little more metephysical, I suppose — that somehow looking back it would all look a little more dreamlike", Hill said.
+Hill shot the film with an unusual combination of a wide screen and long, telescopic lenses to produce huge landscape filled with small, but carefully defined, human figures.
+"I also thought – this is a little more metaphysical, I suppose — that somehow looking back it would all look a little more dreamlike", Hill said.
 "With this kind of tobacco look that we use – I used tobacco filters a lot – I thought that it might seem like you were watching something that was actually taking place 100 years ago."